 Our stroke program offers a streamlined approach to stroke care, with utmost priority given to acute stroke patients.
 Our Emergency Department is able to provide immediate assessment, evaluation and the appropriate intervention.
 Getting treatment as soon as possible after stroke symptoms begin is crucial to preventing and reversing permanent brain damage and resulting disability.

 As an Advanced Primary Stroke Center, Horry, Georgetown and Brunswick county residents and visitors can get the care they need close to home and not waste valuable time traveling farther for care after their stroke symptoms begin.
-Grand Strand Regional strives to meet and exceeds national standards for acute stroke care with a multidisciplinary group of specialists involved in your care.
+Grand Strand Medical Center strives to meet and exceeds national standards for acute stroke care with a multidisciplinary group of specialists involved in your care.

 Diagnosis & Treatment